swiftlang/swift-package-manager/Benchmarks/README.md

 ## Benchmark Thresholds

-`Benchmarks/Thresholds` subdirectory contains recorded allocation and syscall counts for macOS on Apple Silicon.
+`Benchmarks/Thresholds` subdirectory contains recorded allocation and syscall counts for macOS on Apple Silicon when built with Swift 5.10.
 To record new thresholds, run the following command:

 ```
 swift package --allow-writing-to-package-directory benchmark --format metricP90AbsoluteThresholds --path Thresholds/